geoffreyweal/LDM/README.md

 **Part 2**
 * Running the LDM program in the Virtual Machine

+This program will attempt to download PDFs from there journal website, which many of them will go through paywalls.
+It is recommended to use this program at your university or workplace so that there is no issue with downloading article pdfs from journal websites.
+Otherwise, if you are offsite, this program may work if you use a university or workplace VPN.
+Make sure you have started the VPN before loading the LDM virtual machine.

 **If you are attending a tutorial based on learning literature data mining, make sure you have done everything in part 1 before the tutorial session.**